SK-EID/smart-id-java-client/README.md

 ##### Device link parameters

+* `schemeName` : Controls which Smart-ID environment is targeted.
+Default value is `smart-id`.
+Use `smart-id-demo` in demo environment.
 * `deviceLinkBase`: Value of `deviceLinkBase` returned in session-init response.
 * `version`: Version of the dynamic link.
 Only allowed value is `"1.0"`.
 * `deviceLinkType`: Type of the dynamic link.
 Possible values are `QR`, `Web2App`, `App2App`.